MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 1. Install the sensor with a Scheduled Task configured to run as **LocalSystem**.
 The command-line syntax to use is mentioned in [Defender for Identity sensor silent installation](install-sensor.md#defender-for-identity-sensor-silent-installation).

+## Sensor installation fails due to certificate management client

+If sensor installation fails, and the Microsoft.Tri.Sensor.Deployment.Deployer.log file contains an entry similar to:

+2022-07-15 03:45:00.0000 Error IX509CertificateRequestCertificate2 Deployer failed [arguments=128Ve980dtms0035h6u3Bg==] System.Runtime.InteropServices.COMException (0x80090008): CertEnroll::CX509CertificateRequestCertificate::Encode: Invalid algorithm specified.
+0x80090008 (-2146893816 NTE_BAD_ALGID)

+**Cause:**

+The issue can be caused when a certificate management client such as Entrust Entelligence Security Provider (EESP) is preventing the sensor installation to create a self-signed certificate on the machine.

+**Resolution:**

+Uninstall the certificate management client, install the MDI sensor, and then reinstall the certificate management client.

+Please note that the self signed certificate is renewed every 2 years, and the auto-renewal process might fail if the certificate management client prevents the self-signed certificate creation.
+This will cause the sensor to stop communicating with the backend, which will require a sensor reinstallation using the workaround mentioned above.

 ## See also

 - [[!INCLUDE [Product short](includes/product-short.md)] prerequisites](prerequisites.md)